 If you can’t hack it alone, it seems to me the best bet would be to try and re-ignite with an old flame.
 A lover from the seventies who is in a similar situation as yourself.
 Someone who knows you already.
 So you can skip the introductory bull.
 I doubt if it would work for me though.
 Some of my former flames would sooner burn my ass than dance with it.
 I came with too much emotional and psychological baggage, a manic-depressive, one day I would be a novelty item who jumped out of a Cracker Jack box, and the next, a Sturm und Drang maniac.

 Relationships in the seventies were like rugby scrimmages.
 We were all players and many players got muddied and some got bloodied.
 I got lucky.
-One tough lady emerged from combat and for good or ill walked off the field with Wild Bill.
+One tough lady emerged from combat and for good or ill walked off the field with Buffalo Bill.
 And stayed with me for thirty-four years.
-For that I am forever thankful.
+For which I am forever thankful.
 And without her, I am forever saddened.

 Which is why she cannot be replaced.
 I have my cat and my booze and my books and my movies and a cozy hovel to live in, and when I want to step out and find some action, me and my 1860 genuine replica Henry repeating rifle mosey on down to the gun range, just a mile from the house and squeeze off a few.
 Ah, the pop-pop-pop culture of America.

 If I’m going to get burned it’ll be from a misfire, not from an old flame.